Strategies > Land Use Strategies > Local Accessibility

 - Strategies that involve changes to the physical environment may increase the attractiveness of an area.
 An increased demand for housing may result in increased property values or rents and could lead to involuntary displacement if appropriate mitigation strategies are not put into place.
 The lessons learned from anti-displacement efforts in several cities can be found in this PolicyLink report.
 Practitioners can evaluate the risk of displacement through the methods described by Chapple et al. (2017) or Bates (2013).

 - New neighborhood destinations may not translate into increased access if the new services do not reflect the needs of residents.
+Consider whether new stores and services meet the cultural preferences of local residents and are affordable to them.

 - In an environment where "big box" stores dominate, it may be challenging for neighborhood businesses to survive.
 Zoning codes that prohibit commercial uses in residential areas are also often a barrier.

 - A community-based economic development strategy can help create meaningful accessibility as well as employment opportunities for local residents.
+The Local and Regional Government Alliance on Race & Equity has resources that outline how to integrate equity into development.

 - Experiencing harassment or violence while walking or bicycling is a concern for many people of color.
 If your goal is to increase walking or bicycling by improving local access to destinations, recognize that changes in land use or infrastructure does not directly address this concern.